SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 ---
 title: Set up your SharePoint Framework development environment
 description: Use any text editor to build SharePoint Framework solutions.
-You can use macOS, Windows, or Linux. ms.date: 08/19/2022 ms.localizationpriority: high ms.custom: scenarios:getting-started
+You can use macOS, Windows, or Linux. ms.date: 11/14/2022 ms.localizationpriority: high ms.custom: scenarios:getting-started
 ---
 # Set up your SharePoint Framework development environment

-You can use any text editor to build SharePoint Framework solutions.
+You can use any text editor to build SharePoint Framework (SPFx) solutions.
 You can use a macOS, Windows, or Linux environment as well.

 > [!NOTE]
 > Before following the steps in this article, be sure to [Set up your Microsoft 365 tenant](./set-up-your-developer-tenant.md).